SystemFw/blog/content/staging/paxos-failures.md

 lock stealing, without compromising consistency.

 ### Write repair

+We have a cluster with 3 storage servers `{s1, s2, s3}`, and we're
+considering a majority quorum made of `s1` and `s2`: `s1` stores the value `v1` with proposal number `n`, `s2` stores no value.
+Would you say that the WOR has been set?

+This depends entirely on `s3`: if `s3` also stores `v1` with proposal number `n`, then `v1` has been written to an absolute majority of storage servers (`s1` and `s3`), if instead it doesn't store any value or stores a value that isn't `v1`, then the WOR isn't set.

+This uncertainty poses an issue when later on a `w2` writer arrives with the intention to write `v2`, and successfully locks `s1` and `s2` as its target majority in Phase 1: what is `w2` supposed to do at this point?

+Our first instinct might be to contact `s3` to be certain, but this is a dead end: our failure model allows a minority of servers to explode, so `s3` might have well exploded at this point.

+Another option would be to have `w2` override `v1` with its own value `v2` on `s1`, and write `v2` to `s2`, thereby establishing a majority.
+However, this is a fatal bug: _if_ `s3` did store `v1` at any point, it means that the WOR has been set, and by writing `v2` we violate the write-once property.
+In particular, a reader could have read `v1` from the `{s1, s3}` majority before `s3` exploded, and it could now read `v2` from the `{s1, s2}` majority after the override.
+In other words, the correctness guarantee of Paxos is strict, not probabilistic, so since `v1` _could_ have been written to a majority, we cannot ignore it.

+Well, can we just have `w2` succeed then, since the WOR is set with `v1`?
+This is incorrect as well, because it could be that `v1` got written to `s1`, but the message to write it to `s3` was dropped, and the writer who was proposing `v1` exploded before it could retry.
+So, `v1` was never written to a majority of storage servers, the WOR has never been set, and we want a write to only succeed if the WOR has _definitely_ been set.

+It seems like `w2` is stuck: it cannot ignore `v1` as the potential value for the WOR, but it cannot assume it is the value either.
+The surprising solution to this conundrum is that since it cannot be sure whether `v1` is the actual WOR value or not, it can _make_ sure by writing it to a majority itself.

+This is the sixth big idea in Paxos: _write repair_.
+After a writer has successfully locked a majority of storage servers in Phase 1, it will ask them whether they store any value: if all the selected storage servers are empty, then the writer can write its own value (let's call it `v2`).
+If instead a storage server already contains a value `v1`, the writer will `propose` to write `v1` instead, and return success if all the selected storage servers `accept` it.
+The rest of the algorithm remains the same, with lock stealing, fencing and retries used to deal with any other concurrent writer that might be doing the same.

+There is an obvious optimisation to this idea: instead of locking the selected majority of storage servers in one roundtrip, and then asking them to send over their current value in another roundtrip, the storage servers can simply include that information when they respond to the locking messages.
+Specifically, the writer will send a `prepare(n)` with proposal number `n`, and the storage servers will reply with `promise(n, maybe<n_, v_>)`, where `v_` if the value stored by the storage server, if any, with its proposal number `n_`.

+We have our cluster with 3 storage servers `{s1, s2, s3}`, and a
+writer `w2` that wants to write the value `v2` to a majority quorum of `s1` and `s2`.
+In this scenario, let's say that `s1` stores the value `v1` written by a previous writer `w1`, `s2` stores no value.

+Question: is the WOR set?

 this section can make the point about majorities having one acceptor in common, after explaining the full mechanism: i.e. we cannot just ignore and succeed if we see an old value (violates rule about success